SAMRATGENZ/samrat-space/README.md

 # samrat-space
-This is a amazon website clone project using HTML & CSS
+This is a normal data stored page using HTML, CSS, AND PHP